aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/_index.md

 ## **Creating Charts**

 ### **Simply Creating a Chart**
-It’s simple to create a chart with Aspose.Cells with the following example codes:
+It’s simple to create a chart with Aspose.Cells using the following example code:
 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ManipulateChart-HowToCreateColumnChart-1.cs" >}}

 ### **Things to Know for Creating a Chart**

-Before creating charts it's important to understand some basic concepts that are helpful when creating charts using Aspose.Cells.
+Before creating charts, it's important to understand some basic concepts that are helpful when creating charts using Aspose.Cells.

 #### **Charting Objects**